-The key stakeholders delivering football in Maidstone are:
+The key stakeholders delivering cricket in Maidstone are:

 - Kent Cricket: The Community Team of Kent Cricket manages recreational cricket in the county, from its grass-roots foundations through to the interface with the first-class game and beyond.
-Its mission is to encourage, support and promote participation and development of the game at all levels, ages and abilities and to promote excellence in playing, coaching, officiating and the quality of both playing surfaces and social accommodation facilities. - Kent Cricket-affiliated clubs: There are 18 affiliated clubs in Maidstone, who collectively run 45 adult and 32 junior teams. - Pitch providers: All the pitches in the borough are managed and maintained by cricket clubs.
+Its mission is to encourage, support and promote participation and development of the game at all levels, ages and abilities and to promote excellence in playing, coaching, officiating and the quality of both playing surfaces and social accommodation facilities. - Kent Cricket-affiliated clubs: There are 20 affiliated clubs in Maidstone, who collectively run 52 adult and 30 junior teams. - Pitch providers: All the pitches in the borough are managed and maintained by cricket clubs.